Brightbong92/Brightbong92/README.md

 </p>

 <p>
-  I have a strong interest in automation, declarative programming, and modern tools that make development more efficient.
+  I have a strong interest in automation, declarative programming, functional programming and modern tools that make development more efficient.
 </p>

 <p>